United States presidential elections in New Mexico

-Up to the 2016 presidential election, New Mexico has been a leading indicator of election trends with a success rate of 88.9%; the winner in New Mexico has won the presidency 25 out of 28 times, except in the 1976, 2000, and 2016 presidential elections.
-As the Electoral College winner lost the popular vote in both 2000 and 2016, New Mexico has aligned with the national popular vote in every election since 1980.
+Up to the 2024 presidential election, New Mexico has been a leading indicator of election trends with a success rate of 86.2%; the winner in New Mexico has won the presidency 25 out of 29 times, except in the 1976, 2000, 2016, 2024 presidential elections.
+New Mexico has aligned with the national popular vote in every election except 1976 and 2024 since its admission to the union.

 New Mexico is a signatory of the National Popular Vote Interstate Compact, an interstate compact in which signatories award all of their electoral votes to the winner of the national-level popular vote in a presidential election, even if another candidate won an individual signatory's popular vote.
 As of 2021, it has not yet gone into force.

 Presidential elections

 Graph

 The following graph shows the margin of victory of the Democratic and Republican Parties in the 28 presidential elections New Mexico participated.
 Value above the origin point on the Y-axis indicated Democratic Party's margin of victory; values below the origin point indicates Republican Party's margin of victory.